DrMueller/Angular2Template/Docs/KnownIssues.md

 # External library-bugs
+## Bootstrap
+### Version 4 - Sass
+Currently nothing working really.
+But the switch to sass is easy and already prepared via gulp-tasks.

+## Ng2-Bootstrap
+### 'xx' is not a known element
+Some of these Controls are not currently supported in ReactiveForms, thus need the [(ngModel)] to work properly.
+THey're currently updating, so you might want to check the Issues on GitHub.

+### Imports
+For Some reason, it seems like we have to import the Modules on each module individually, not just on the root one.

 ## RxJs
 RxJs seems to have a Bug in the newer version, so we leave it at 5.0.0-beta.12.